 How Do I Know If I Have a Pinched Nerve in My Thigh?

 When a nerve is pinched, it’s unable to send the typical electrical signals to the brain.
-This can cause a wide range of symptoms, depending on which nerve is affected.
+Depending on which nerve is affected, this can cause a wide range of symptoms.

 If you have a pinched nerve in your thigh, you may experience any or all of the following signs and symptoms: numbness, decreased sensation, sharp or aching pain, tingling or pins and needles sensations, and muscle weakness.